Magic Time by Edwin Wilson

 His previous activities also included serving as President of the New York Drama Critics Circle, Chairman of the Board of the Theatre Development Fund and Chairman of several Pulitzer Prize juries.
 He served as well as a long-time board member of the John Golden Fund and the Susan Smith Blackburn Prize.
 In the late 1980s and early 1990s, he conducted 90 half-hour interviews with virtually every important theatre figure of the late 20th century from George Abbott to Jerry Zaks.
 Called Spotlight, the series appeared on CUNY-TV in New York and on more than 200 PBS stations nationwide and can be seen today on YouTube.

-Magic Time will the be published by Smith and Kraus in the spring of 2020
+Magic Time will the be published by Smith and Kraus in August of 2020